robert-westenberger/knowledgebase/computer-science/algorithms/algorithm-analysis.md

 \end{array}
 $$

+It is important to remember that a time complexity is only an estimate of efficiency, because it hides the constant factors.
+For example, an algorithm that runs in $O(n)$ time may perform $n / 2$ or $5 n$ operations.
+This has an important effect on the actual running time of the algorithm.

 ### More Esoteric Orders of Dominance
 - Inverse Ackermann's function $f(n)=\alpha(n)$: Arises in the analysis of Union-Find data structure.
 It is the slowest growing complexity function. $\alpha(n)$ eventually gets to infinity as $n\rarr\infin$.
 The value of $\alpha(n)$ is smaller than $5$ for any value of $n$ that can be written in this physical universe.